Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 1978

-• As the lease expired in 11 months, the family hired a flat at Padma Apartments near Charkop, Kandivali (West) for another 11 months.
+• As the lease expired in 11 months, the family hired a flat at Padma Apartments near Chakrapani, Kandivali (West) for another 11 months.

-• Due to a conflict of interest, Harshad resigned from his job at New India Assurance and started full-time carer at BSE.
+• Due to a conflict of interest, Harshad resigned from his job at New India Assurance and started a full-time career at BSE.

-• He took to market making under which two-way quotations are given to impart liquidity in the market keeping a small margin and the positions are squared up by the end of the day.
+• He took to market making under which two-way quotations are given to impart liquidity in the market,t keeping a small margin, and the positions are squared up by the end of the day.

 • Mehta family purchased a small flat in Rajesh Apartments, Shankar Lane, Kandivali (West) through the initial success of harshad in the Stock Market